 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

 Master Service Companies offers a faster, more effective, and less invasive approach to concrete leveling than mudjacking with polyurethane.
 Our polyurethane system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
-If you're interested in learning about why polyurethane is more sustainable and eco-friendly than mudjacking, call us for a free estimate in Knoxville, Kingsport, Johnson City and nearby.
+If you're interested in learning about why polyurethane is more sustainable and eco-friendly than mudjacking, call us for a free estimate in Knoxville, Chattanooga, Johnson City and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.